datocms/old-website/src/docs/07_deployments/netlify/01_index.md

 title: Deploying to Netlify
 ---

 Netlify is a very interesting service that combines a continuous deployment system with a powerful CDN optimized to host static websites.
-It's probably the easiest solution out there if you're exploring the world of static websites for the first time; Furthermore, their free plan is perfectly compatible with DatoCMS and allows you to publish high-performant static websites.
+It's probably the easiest solution out there if you're exploring the world of static websites for the first time; furthermore, their free plan is perfectly compatible with DatoCMS and allows you to publish high-performant static websites.

 **Warning:** this guide assumes you have a working static website project on your machine integrated with DatoCMS.
-If that's not your case, you can return to the previous sections of this documentation to see how to properly configure the DatoCMS administrative area and how to integrate DatoCMS with your favorite static website generator.
+If it's not the case, you can return to the [previous sections](/docs/general-concepts) of this documentation to see how to properly configure the DatoCMS administrative area and how to integrate DatoCMS with your favorite static website generator.

 ### Step 1: create your Git repository